-The breakdown of past due and impaired loans and advances and the related allowances by important regions, borrower groups and contractual maturities as required by section 327 (2) no. 5 of the SolvV is fully included in the Annual Report.2) The amounts stated therein relate to the consolidated financial statements in accordance with IFRS.
+The breakdown of past due and impaired loans and advances and the related allowances by important regions, borrower groups and contractual maturities as required by section 327 (2) no. 5 of the SolvV is fully included in the Annual Report2).
+The amounts stated therein relate to the consolidated financial statements in accordance with IFRSs.

-As at 31 December 2012, the property finance under management3) with a total volume of $\in$ 827 million was subject to specific valuation allowances, which amount to $\in$ 227 million.
-Portfolio-based valuation allowances on loans and advances to customers amount to $\in$ 84 million as of the reporting date.
+As at 31 December 2013, property financings under management3) with a total volume of € 881 million was subject to specific valuation allowances, which amount to € 303 million.
+Portfolio-based valuation allowances on loans and advances to customers amounted to € 65 million as of the reporting date.

-97.6 % of the borrowers are assigned to the Corporates asset class, and 2.3 % to the Private Individuals class.
-However, the retail business is no longer part of Aareal Bank Group's core business.
-Since Aareal Bank's lending business is focused on commercial property finance, we do not believe that a further breakdown of the "Corporates" borrower group would provide any additional information.
+98.8 % of the borrowers are assigned to the Corporates asset class, and 1.2 % to the Private Individuals class.
+However, the retail business is no longer part of Aareal Bank Group's core busi-

+1) Aareal Bank Group 2013 Annual Report: chapter "Accounting Policies", Note (6) in the notes to the consolidated financial statements ness.
+Since Aareal Bank's lending business is focused on commercial property finance, we do not believe that a further breakdown of the "Corporates' borrower group would provide any additional information.